harikvpy/django-popupcrud/README.md

 # django-popupcrud
-A CRUD framework leveraging on Django generic views which also adds support for CRUD operations from HTML modal popups
+A CRUD framework leveraging on Django generic views that adds support for CRUD operations through HTML popups.

+NOTE: Under development.
+Not ready for public consumption.